-Risk-based regulation is now a widely promoted strategy across policy domains and still under the pavilion of "new governance" as a flexible regulation and an alternative to the "command and control" based regulation.
-While much attention has been paid to the normative rationales for risk-based approaches, less attention has been paid to how this new governance technique was designed using meta-regulation, particularly in the financial industry.
+normative rationales for risk-based approaches, less attention has been paid to how this new governance technique was designed using meta-regulation, particularly in the financial industry.
 The meta-regulatory approach has received much acceptance from the regulators and becomes a key regulatory technique of risk-based approaches (9).
 Prior literature focusing on the roles of rationality and morality in meta-regulation.
 Consequently, it becomes problematic to generate an acceptable framework of meta-regulation.
-Thus, the process-oriented meta-regulation is advocating for moving beyond theory into practice (4, 45) This article provides an account how the process oriented metaregulation implemented in practice using a regulatory innovation to achieve the risk-based regulatory aims in financial industry.
+Thus, the process-oriented metaregulation is advocating for moving beyond theory into practice (4,45).
+This article provides an account how the process oriented metaregulation implemented in practice using a regulatory Risk-based regulation is now a widely promoted strategy across policy domains and still under the pavilion of "new governance" as a flexible regulation and an alternative to the "command and control" based regulation.
+While much attention has been paid to the Dashboard (FEMD) are some of the milestones of ISMD.
+It has developed "Pre-Inspection Assessment Report (PIAR)", an excel-based risk calculator of a bank branch, which is mandatory to use for on-site inspection teams before starting their inspection.
+In addition, Bank Branch Risk Index, PIAR for Head Office, and Foreign Exchange Inspection are under process of development in this department.
+Moreover, this department prepares a report titled "Report for Banks' Observer" based on ISS data which is provided to the "Observer" if appointed to any problem bank.
+This department also conducts some risk-based inspections on selective branches of banks and their head offices.

-Meta-regulation can take a variety forms.
+The trajectory of the design of meta-regulatory framework using ERM under the risk-based regulation over the years in the banking sector of Bangladesh is summarised in Figure 2 Meta-regulation can take a variety forms.
 Sometimes it is referred to as "enforced self-regulation," wherein firms devise their own detailed rules in light of regulatory goals (46).
 However, it is found that ERM has entered in the regulatory regime.
 The use of ERM as enforced self-regulation indicative to the use of the meta-regulatory approach under the risk-based regulatory strategy.
-Therefore, an archetype of metaregulation based on ERM has evolved in financial regulation to achieve the risk-based regulatory aims.
+Therefore, an archetype of meta-regulation based on ERM has evolved in financial regulation to achieve the risk-based regulatory aims.

-Drawing on the conceptual framework depicted in Figure 2.1, it can be stated that ERM based enforced self-regulation induced the regulated banks s to develop performance-based system-based both and architecture of the self-regulation.
+Drawing on the conceptual framework depicted in Figure 2.1, it can be stated that ERM based enforced self-regulation induced the regulated banks s to develop both system-based and performance-based architecture of the self-regulation.

-The structural reform under ERM compels banks to develop the system-based or managementbased architecture of self-regulation.
+The structural reform under ERM compels banks to develop the system-based or management based architecture of self-regulation.
 More focus is given to the board of governance and top management of banks.
 In one end of the architecture, the board of directors is put in place and made them responsible for oversight of bank-wide risks with the help of a subcommittee of the board (i.e. BRMC) and the RMD.
 Likewise, a risk committee at the executive level (i.e. ERMC) is formed at the other end of the architecture comprises of the heads of all functional departments.
 The RMD, as an independent department, is placed between the governance and the operations (i.e. BRMC and ERMC) with the CRO as the Head of the department through a defined communication hierarchy.
-In addition, a supervisory review process team is formed with the MD/CEO as the Head to monitor the risk-based internal capital adequacy and hold a dialogue with the central bank's team.
+In addition, a supervisory review process team is formed with the MD/CEO as the

+Head to monitor the risk-based internal capital adequacy and hold a dialogue with the central bank's team.
 Thus, the system-based or management-based architecture for regulation become effective in banks following the ERM based structural reform.